-Egina Project Prospectivity
+Egina Gold Project Prospectivity

 Egina contains similar geology and structures to those found within Hemi, in some cases directly along strike from De Grey's current exploration areas.
-Consolidating exploration of the Egina tenements with Hemi is an important step in the Company's strategy to discover and grow a large resource base centred around the future Hemi processing plant.
-Previous exploration by De Grey within the existing Farno joint venture (De Grey 75% and Novo 25%) and recent drilling at the neighbouring Becher and surrounding prospects (contained within the Egina Project area) highlight the potential for the discovery of large scale, intrusion-related gold deposits similar to Hemi, as well as shear-hosted orogenic deposits similar to the Withnell and Mallina deposits.
-The additional tenure in the west of Egina also contains strike extensions of the structural corridor that hosts the Mallina deposit and opportunities to discover new intrusions similar to Toweranna and Charity Well.
+Consolidating exploration of the Egina tenements with Hemi is an important step in De Grey's strategy to discover and grow a large resource base centred around the future Hemi processing plant.

+Previous exploration by De Grey within the existing Farno Joint Venture (De Grey 75% and Novo 25%) and recent drilling at the neighbouring Becher and surrounding prospects (contained within the Egina Project area) highlight the potential for the discovery of large scale, intrusion-related gold deposits similar to Hemi, as well as shear-hosted orogenic deposits similar to the Withnell and Mallina deposits.